Oysters Rockefeller is simple to prepare but so impressive! It’s a perfect dish for Christmas, New Year’s Eve, or Valentine’s Day.

-Oysters Rockefeller is a fairly simple dish to prepare, despite its sophistication.
+Oysters Rockefeller are baked oysters with a delicious topping.
+It’s a fairly simple dish to prepare, despite its sophistication.
 Oysters on the half shell are topped with a butter sauce, finely chopped spinach, and breadcrumbs, then baked or broiled.
 The original recipe called for fresh herbs, and they can be used in place of the spinach.

 Who invented Oysters Rockefeller?